 - Syracuse City School District

 Syracuse University students have access to one of the nation’s best-ranked study abroad programs in the nation.
-Human Development and Family Science students have opportunities to study in one of SU’s many centers around the world, including Santiago, Chile, and Strausbourg, France.
+Human Development and Family Science students have opportunities to study in one of SU’s many centers and partners around the world, including in Chili, England, Italy, Denmark, South Korea and India.
+To learn more about all of the opportunities for students in Human Development and Family Studies view a listing of study abroad programs.
 For more information about study abroad at SU, visit suabroad.syr.edu.

 The Falk College’s Department of Human Development & Family Science at Syracuse University prepares students to work in specific settings, providing a solid foundation of children and families across the life span through a bachelor or master of science degree.
 Students will learn about the social, emotional, and physical development of children while studying relationships within families and in other social contexts, such as schools, workplaces and faith communities.
 When considering a career path in Human Development & Family Science-related fields, the following information is helpful: